 - Choose well-drained sandy potting soil, a good quality commercial mix with extra perlite, granite grit, or coarse sand are added is recommended.
 Cacti and succulent mixes may also be used.
 Source: Wikipedia.

-- This is a succulent, don’t overwater.
+- Remember this is a succulent, don’t overwater.

-Symptoms Of Poor Care:
+Symptoms Of Poor Care (Leaves):

 - Very slow growth: High alkaline soil or water; too damp for too long; not enough light; too much fertilizer.

-Using For First Aid Treatments
+For Health Treatments

-How To Cut A Leaf:
+How To Cut:

-- Cut away with a sharp knife.
+- Slice with a clean, sharp knife.

-How Long Will A Cut Leaf Last:
+How Long A Cut Piece Lasts: